Leif Nordgren

 Leif Nordgren (born May 18, 1989 in Colorado Springs, Colorado) is an American biathlete.

-Living in Minnesota and introduced to biathlon by his elder sister Sonne at age 14, he started competing seriously in the sport at age 17.
-He placed top ten in all events in the 2008 Junior World Championships, obtaining a bronze medal in 10 km pursuit.
+Living in Minnesota and introduced to biathlon by his elder sister Sonne at age 14, he started competing seriously at age 17.
+He placed in the top ten in all events in the 2008 Junior World Championships, obtaining a bronze medal in 10 km pursuit.
 He has competed in the World Championships 2011–2019, with the best results in relays (6 in 2011).
 His best individual result in the World Championship is 17 in mass start in 2011.

 Nordgren competed at the 2014 Winter Olympics in Sochi. and the 2018 Winter Olympics in Pyeongchang.
-He has qualified to represent the United States at the 2022 Winter Olympics.
+He represented the United States at the 2022 Winter Olympics.

-He is a 2007 graduate of Forest Lake Area High School.
-He is a specialist in the Vermont Army National Guard.
+He is a 2007 Forest Lake Area High School graduate.
+He is a Warrant Officer in the Vermont Army National Guard.

 Biathlon results

 All results are sourced from the International Biathlon Union.